-For battery and engineering services sales, we believe the work with NASA has positioned us for new large customers in the aerospace and military sectors.
+For battery and engineering services sales, we are targeting opportunities in the aerospace and military sectors.

 Electrovaya's products include:

 • Mobile computing solutions.
 These consist of the PowerPad ® 80, 120, 160 and 300 series of batteries, a source of power and longer run times for notebook computers and other mobile applications, as well as the Scribbler ® series of Tablet PCs with the longest run-times in the industry.
 The SC3000 series is the third generation of tablet